 This program includes 24 total credits.
 All courses have been approved by the American Dance Therapy Association as meeting requirements for the Alternate Route R-DMT credential.
 CEU credit is provided for most programs for social workers, LPC’s and LMFT’s.

 Courses may be taken sequentially, or individually.
+More information about courses can be found here.

 Roots of Embodied Neurobiology